-MTO 300 Regulatory Framework
+MTO 200 Introduction of Regulatory Framework

 The course examines the basic regulatory frameworks and interrelationships and vocabulary of International and Domestic Rules, Regulations, and Conventions.
 It also focuses on developing an understanding and appreciation of Domestic regulatory framework process and external influences including Government, Organizations, Associations, and citizen groups.
 The course is designed to help the student understand the topics and regulations he/she will utilize in greater detail in future careers.
+Previously MTO 300.